SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Closures.rst

 .. _Closures_ImplicitReturnsFromSingleExpressionClosures:

-Implicit Returns From Single-Expression Closures
+Implicit Returns from Single-Expression Closures
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Single-expression closures can implicitly return the result of their single expression